Updated April 2024

-IMPORTANT: health care providers should promptly isolate any patient with suspect or confirmed measles in a single room with negative air flow (airborne isolation room) if available, and order the following tests: Measles PCR -nasopharyngeal (NP)/throat swab and urine specimen; Measles Serology – blood test.
+IMPORTANT: health care providers should promptly isolate any patient with suspect or confirmed measles in a single room with negative air flow (airborne isolation room) if available, and order the following tests: Measles PCR (nasopharyngeal (NP)/throat swab and urine specimen) and Measles Serology.
 Further details included below.

-Measles is a virus spread via the airborne route and close contact with respiratory secretions.
-It is one of the most infectious viruses known with a very high reproductive rate (12 to 18) in fully susceptible populations.
+The measles virus is spread via the airborne route and close contact with respiratory secretions.
+It is one of the most highly infectious viruses known with greater than 90% secondary attack rates among susceptible persons.

 Clinically compatible signs and symptoms are characterized by: